 Alcentra Limited ("Alcentra" or "the Company") is a wholly-owned subsidiary of Alcentra Asset Management Limited ("AAML" or the "Parent"), which is an indirect wholly-owned subsidiary of Franklin Resources, Inc. ("Franklin").
 Alcentra was formed in March 2003 through the acquisition of Barclays Capital Asset Management Limited from Barclays Bank Plc.
 In January 2006, Alcentra became a subsidiary of Bank of New York Mellon ("BNYM"), within its group of investment management boutiques.
-On 31st May 2022 BNYM announced the sale of Alcentra to Franklin, with the transaction being completed on the 1st of November 2022.
+In November 2022 BNYM sold Alcentra to Franklin, with the transaction being completed on the 1st of November 2022.